modelmat/sphinxcontrib-drawio/README.md

 - *Default Value*: `None`

 This config option controls where the generated files are exported to.
-Both relative(relative to the current working directory) and absolute paths are supported.
+Both relative(to the current working directory) and absolute paths are supported.

-If not set all files are generated into the builders output directory e.g. `_build/html/.drawio/*`
+This can be useful to reduce build times with many drawio files across multiple sphinx build formats.

-This option might be beneficial to save conversion time when using multiple builders with the same output format.
+If not set all files are generated into the builders output directory e.g. `_build/html/drawio/*`

 ### Default Export Scale
 - *Formal Name*: `drawio_default_export_scale`